25 William Bartram Scenic And Historic Highway

 Overview

-This byway tells the story of the first Native Americans of the region, the European pioneers, and renowned naturalist William Bartram, who attempted to establish a plantation on the banks of the St. Johns River.
-Bartram wrote the first “tour guide” to Florida in the late 1700s.
-His book Travels details his experiences journeying through and documenting the southeastern U.S. in the 1760s.
-The poetic writing and stunning illustrations of Travels captivated readers imaginations across Europe, and helped introduce the world to the charms of Florida.
+This byway tells the story of the region’s first Native Americans, the European pioneers, and renowned naturalist William Bartram, who attempted to establish a plantation on the banks of the St. Johns River.
+Bartram wrote Florida’s first “tour guide” in the late 1700s.
+His book, Travels, details his experiences journeying through and documenting the southeastern U.S. in the 1760s.

 Byway Map: Downloadable PDF Map